Brachiosauridae: Important findings

-Paleobiogeographic distribution
+Paleo biogeographic distribution

-Definitive brachiosaurid remains have been found from the Late Jurassic Period to the Early Cretaceous, from about 157 to 93 million years ago.
+Definitive brachiosaurid remains have been found from the Late Jurassic period to the Early Cretaceous, from about 157 to 100 million years ago.
 In addition, Macronaria in general first appear in the Late Jurassic.
-However, the almost simultaneous appearance of Camarasaurus, Brachiosaurus, and a possible titanosaur suggest that they originated earlier, closer to the Mid-Jurassic.
+However, the almost simultaneous appearance of Camarasaurus, Brachiosaurus and a possible titanosaur suggest that they originated earlier, closer to the Middle Jurassic.

 Trackway evidence also supports a Middle Jurassic origin for titanosaurs, which implies the same for all neosauropods.
 Brachiosaurids in particular have a broad distribution dating to the Late Jurassic.
-Late Jurassic specimens have been discovered in the northern and southern Hemispheres, including North America, Africa, Europe, and South America.
+Late Jurassic specimens have been discovered in the northern and southern Hemispheres, including North America, Africa, Europe and South America.
 This suggests that brachiosaurids originated in the Middle Jurassic, prior to the breakup of Pangaea, followed by diversification and dispersal that resulted in the global spread present in the Late Jurassic.

 This conclusion is further supported by paleogeographic data.
 While many Late Jurassic dinosaur remains have been found in China, no brachiosaurid remains have been uncovered in East Asia.
 This would support the Middle Jurassic origin theory since East Asia was separated from the rest of Pangaea by water from the late Middle Jurassic to the Early Cretaceous.